OrakulStudio/Viking-Engine-Autonomous-GPU-Overclocking-via-Workload-Quality/README.md

 ## First run (unlimited)

-In the first run without power saving, the GPU automatically entered **P0**—the highest performance state—without any manual intervention.
+In the first run without power saving, the GPU automatically entered **P0** the highest performance state without any manual intervention.

 The Viking Engine creates such a dense and predictable compute load that the NVIDIA boost algorithm scheduler automatically boosts the GPU to its maximum state.